datacurationproject/ess_data_management_slides/PITCHME.md

 ### Current Data Storage

 - Data stored in files on NFS server
-- Not accessible without username and password
+- Not accessible without local username and password
 - Not searchable
 - Metadata in file/directory names
 - Not easy to automate processing/analysis